aws/aws-iot-device-sdk-embedded-C/demos/jobs/jobs_demo_mosquitto/README.md

     apt install curl libmosquitto-dev

+Version 1.4.10 of libmosquitto is required to run this demo.
-To build the latest version of libmosquitto with ALPN support, clone the repository at https://github.com/eclipse/mosquitto , and follow the instructions in compiling.txt within the repo.
+To build the latest version of libmosquitto (1.6.12) for ALPN support, go to the libmosquitto directory, and follow the instructions in compiling.txt within the submodule.